 Financial Planning Workshop with FJY Financial!
 (June 7, 2017)

-Women in International Security and FJY Financial invite you to a financial planning workshop!
-According to a study by the American Economic Association, only 30% of Americans know how to properly manage their money--this workshop can ensure you are one of them.
-Join us for an engaging presentation where you can enhance your financial intelligence, master best practices for managing money, learn how your money works for you, and gain practical retirement investment tips.
-This engaging workshop will feature a 40-minute presentation by FJY’s Certified Financial Planners, with a question-and-answer portion to follow.
-Register now at http://ow.ly/ADDN30bW4GZ.
+Women in International Security and FJY Financial hosted a financial planning workshop.
+According to a study by the American Economic Association, only 30% of Americans know how to properly manage their money.
+The presentation focused on how to enhance your financial intelligence, master best practices for managing money, learn how your money works for you, and gain practical retirement investment tips.

 Learn to Lead through Public Speaking!
 (April 2017)